Claudius Gothicus: Early life and origin

 The future emperor Marcus Aurelius Claudius was born on 10 May 214.
-Some researchers suggest a later date – 219 or 220.
+Some researchers suggest a later date of 219 or 220.
 Nevertheless, most historians adhere to the first version.
 Moreover, as the 6th century Byzantine historian John Malalas reports, at the time of his death Claudius was 56 years old.
-Claudius was an Illyrian and came from Dalmatia or Illyricum, although it is possible that his place of birth was the region of Dardania in Moesia Superior.
+The birthplace of Claudius is unknown.
+He might have been born somewhere near the Danube.

 According to the fourth-century Epitome de Caesaribus, he was thought to be a bastard son of Gordian II, although this is doubted by some historians.

 The Historia Augusta refers to him as a member of the gens Flavia, likely an attempt to further connect him with the future emperor Flavius Valerius Constantius.

-Rise to power and reign
+Rise to power

 Before coming to power, Claudius served with the Roman army, where he had a successful career and secured appointments to the highest military posts.
-During the reign of Decius (249–251) he served as a military tribune.
-In this post, Claudius was sent to defend Thermopylae, in connection with which the governor of Achaea was ordered to send him 200 Dardanian soldiers, 60 horsemen, 60 Cretan archers, and a thousand well-armed recruits.
-However, there is no evidence that the Goths who invaded at that time threatened the region, since their invasion did not extend beyond the middle Balkans.
-Most likely the message of the "History of the Augustus" is an anachronism, since it is known that the garrison at Thermopylae appeared in 254.
+The Historia Augusta says that he was a military tribune in the reign of Decius (249–251).
+The same source describes his being sent to defend Thermopylae, in connection with which the governor of Achaea was ordered to supply him with soldiers.
+However, there is no evidence that the Goths who invaded at that time threatened the region, since their activities did not extend beyond the middle Balkans.
+Most likely the account in the Historia Augusta is an anachronism, since it is known that the garrison at Thermopylae appeared in 254.
 Historian François Pashau suggests that this passage was invented in order to contrast the successful pagan commander Claudius with the unlucky Christian generals who allowed the ruin of Greece by the Gothic leader Alaric I in 396.
 In addition, Trebellius Pollio reveals that Decius rewarded Claudius after he demonstrated his strength while fighting another soldier at the Games of Mars.

 His troops then proclaimed him emperor amid charges, never proven, that he murdered his predecessor Gallienus.
 However, he soon showed himself to be less than bloodthirsty, as he asked the Roman Senate to spare the lives of Gallienus's family and supporters.
 He was less magnanimous toward Rome's enemies and it was to this that he owed his popularity.

 It is possible Claudius gained his position and the respect of the soldiers by being physically strong and especially cruel.
 A legend tells of Claudius knocking out a horse's teeth with one punch.
 When Claudius performed as a wrestler in the 250s, he supposedly knocked out the teeth of his opponent when his genitalia had been grabbed in the match.

 Claudius, like Maximinus Thrax before him, was of barbarian birth.
 After a period of failed aristocratic Roman emperors following Maximinus's death, Claudius was the first in a series of tough "soldier emperors" who would eventually restore the Empire after the Crisis of the Third Century.